 The recall involves approximately 5,872 vehicles in North America with 5,357 in the United States and 515 in Canada.
 The Ford reference number for this recall is 18S07.

 Dealers will update Focus vehicles with software that will detect and prevent prolonged clutch slip and will evaluate the clutch for wear and replace as needed.
 Fusions will be updated with a new clutch assembly at no cost to customers.

-Ford of Canada’s operations include a national headquarters, three regional offices, three vehicle assembly and engine manufacturing plants, and two parts distribution centres.
+Ford of Canada’s operations include a national headquarters, three regional offices, three vehicle assembly and engine manufacturing plants, two parts distribution centres, two R&D sites, and three Connectivity and Innovation centres.
 Ford employs approximately 8,000 people in Canada, while an additional 18,000 people are employed in the more than 400 Ford and Ford-Lincoln dealerships across the country.
 For more information, please visit www.ford.ca.